The Fear of loss and the Need to Trust!😠 betrayal wound

 How did I heal my own betrayal wounds!?
 By becoming aware of my propensity to control, which was hidden behind my impatience and my mood swings.
 It made me aware of different early childhood expectations that were broken, or submit myself to the expectations of others, especially those of my mom and her lineage.

 By restoring order to everyone’s responsibilities, this allowed me to recognize my own, and by the same token, to reclaim my personal power.
-Thus, I gradually relearned to take my place, and be comfortable being who I was and doing what I love… By giving this same right to others!
+Thus, I gradually relearned to take my place, and be comfortable being who I was and doing what I loved… And giving that same right to others!

 As with any wound, for me the key is to do what our mind/ego prevents us from doing; FEEL the emotions that are at the origin of our attitudes or behaviors.
 The less resistance there is to feeling these emotions, the deeper the understanding.
 By welcoming these emotions buried in my body to feel them fully, I release an understanding that my mind has blocked until then.